turingschool/try-turing/series-hww/fe/index.md

 If you are interested in coding, join us for a [full day workshop](https://www.eventbrite.com/o/turing-school-of-software-amp-design-9895674202) where we'll get our hands on the keyboard and write some code in Ruby!

-If you already know you are interested in coding and now want to learn more about Turing, we recommend reading about about (the FAQ page has a lot of info!) at [turing.io](https://turing.io/).
+If you already know you are interested in coding and now want to learn more about Turing, we recommend reading about about (the FAQ page has a lot of info!) at [turing.edu](https://turing.edu/).
 Have more specific questions?
-Reach out to Chelsea at chelsea@turing.io.
+Reach out to Chelsea at chelsea@turing.edu.